MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/gallery/how-to/finding-packages/searching-by-compatibility.md

 Tags: "Compatibility1" "Compatibility2"

-For example, if you are looking for a package with PowerShell Core Compatibility that runs on both my Windows and Linux machines, use the search tags:
+For example, if you are looking for a package that runs on both Windows and Linux machines, use the search tags:

 Tags: "PSEdition_Core" "Windows" "Linux"